b09/javascript_notes/week_11/day_1/scope/scope.md

 }
 ```

-Variables declared with `let` are "block scoped" sothey don't exist outside the block `{}`.
+Variables declared with `let` are "block scoped".
+This means they don't exist outside the block `{}` they are declared in.
 Like function scopes, any further, nested blocks within a certain block scope will be able to access the `let` declared variable.
 Anything outside the block (again, in a similar way to how function scopes work) won't be able to access variable within the block where the `let` variable is declared.

 Many people argue that you should never use `var`.
 Using `let` you can still create variables that are scoped to a whole function, by declaring them at the "top level" of the function, outside any other blocks.
 This can often signal your intentions for the variable better than using `var` and its unusual function scoping behaviour.